 Did you know

-The Chapel of Our Lady of Victories (Furnas Chapel) was built at the behest of José do Canto as an act of faith for the recovery of his wife Maria Guilhermina, who was suffering from a serious illness.
+Ermida de Nossa Senhora das Vitórias (Furnas Chapel) was built at the behest of José do Canto as an act of faith for the recovery of his wife Maria Guilhermina, who was suffering from a serious illness.
 Later, they were both buried here.

-Visit Boat House and Lagoon House
+Boat House & Lagoon House

+The Boat House, currently converted into a Rural Tourism Center, was initially built as a cottage inspired by Nordic (Anglo-Flemish) architectural models and was formerly known as the “Navigation Pavilion”.
 On the other hand, the Lagoon House, also converted into a Rural Tourism space, is the former “Fishing Pavilion” initially built as a Franco-Swiss chalet inspired by the picturesque architecture of the time.

 These rural lodgings offer you a range of natural and historical elements that will make your stay or visit to the place memorable.
 It is currently possible to stay in these beautiful houses during your stay in São Miguel.

-Discover Caldeiras das Furnas
+Caldeiras das Furnas

+The Caldeiras das Furnas, located in Furnas, are a popular tourist attraction for both Portuguese and the thousands of foreigners who visit this area annually.
 As in any place where magma is closer to the surface, the Campo Fumarólico da Vila das Furnas and the Campo Fumarólico da Lagoa das Furnas are areas where imposing volcanic manifestations occur.

+These calderas are small rainwater lagoons formed in the craters of the volcano, which has been dormant since 1630.
+They arose when the top of the volcano’s cone collapsed during its last eruption.
 Combined with the magma close to the surface, the rainwater that accumulates in these holes reaches very high temperatures, thus causing fumaroles, springs, and hot springs.
 However, besides sharing the same boiling state as water, fumaroles emit vapors and gases with a strong sulfur smell.

 Complementary Information